jbroadway/boris/README.md

-# Using Boris REPL with Elefant CMS
+# Boris REPL for the Elefant CMS

+This is a simple app that adds the [Boris REPL](https://github.com/borisrepl/boris) (read-eval-print-loop) to the [Elefant CMS](https://www.elefantcms.com/) for experimenting with PHP code in the terminal in an interactive way.

 > Note: Boris requires PHP's [pcntl](http://ca1.php.net/pcntl) extension.